 Yes, the SMSF funds members are normally required to sign a certificate of independent financial & legal advice in relation to the proposed loan which is returned along with the mortgage documents.

-No. If a member of the SMSF occupies the property the “in-house asset rule” would be breached.
-However, the SMSF can buy a property that the investor intends to live in after retirement.
-This is possible if you transfer the property from your super fund to yourself after you retire.
+If you are purchasing a commercial property to be occupied by a related business and leased back to the SMSF this is acceptable.
+However if the property is residential you cannot occupy the dwelling doing so would breach the “in-house asset rule”.
+However your SMSF can buy a residential property that the investor intends to live in after retirement when you transfer the property from your super fund to yourself after you retire.

 That was correct, until amendments to the Superannuation Industry (Supervision) Act 1993 (SIS Act) made in September 2007.
 Under the new section 67 (4A) of the SIS Act, SMSFs can borrow providing the following conditions are satisfied.
 The borrowed funds are used to purchase an asset (e.g. real estate) The asset is held on trust for the SMSF by another entity (i.e. the bare trustee).
 The SMSF must have the right to acquire legal ownership of the asset by making payment.